 Florio’s encounter with the author’s second character double, Idalagos, further challenges the author-narrator’s consolation as well as the heroic example of Florio.
 Idalagos remains steadfast in his love, but this only leads to his destruction.
 Florio’s encounter with Idalagos takes place at the beginning of Book 5, immediately before his second meeting with Caleone.
 While engaged in a hunt in a forest on the outskirts of Naples, Florio accidently hits a tree trunk with a dart.
 To Florio’s amazement, the tree begins to speak, bewailing his wound.
 Hearing the tree’s lament, the stupefied Florio asks him for pardon and invites the tree to tell him the story of his metamorphosis.
-According to Florio, sharing his story of misfortunes will raise the pity of his hearers and will lead them to pray to the gods on his behalf, thus perhaps providing him with some relief (5.7.1).
+According to Florio, sharing his story of misfortunes will raise the pity of his hearers and will lead them to pray to the gods on his behalf and thus perhaps provide him with some relief (5.7.1).

-Idalagos’ story of misfortunes, narrated as a pastoral, describes how he moved at a young age from Tuscany to a forest near Naples and there fell in love.
-However, deceived and betrayed by his cruel lady, who mercilessly abandoned him for another lover, Idalagos spent his time in vain in endless supplications.
+Idalagos’ story of misfortune, narrated as a pastoral, describes how he moved at a young age from Tuscany to a forest near Naples and there fell in love.
+However, deceived and betrayed by his cruel lady, who mercilessly abandoned him for another lover, Idalagos spent his time in vain endless supplications.
 Taking pity on his plight, Venus transformed Idalagos into a pine tree, though he continues even in his current state to lament his condition and hope in vain for the compassion of his lady.
 His perpetually green leaves demonstrate outwardly the abundant moisture that nourishes his roots – a metaphor for his tears and hope, which are still very much alive and will never dry up (5.8.44).
-The imagery of the talking tree trunk of course recalls Dante’s description of the souls of the suicides in Canto 13 of the Inferno – thus suggesting that Idalagos’s bitter fate may be associated with suicide.
+The imagery of the talking tree trunk, of course, recalls Dante’s description of the souls of the suicides in Canto 13 of the Inferno – thus suggesting that Idalagos’s bitter fate may be associated with suicide.

-Between the stories of Idalagos and Caleone, as Janet Smarr has pointed out, there are striking contrasts, and we should follow her lead by comparing the two’s reaction to failed love as well.
-Whereas Idalagos moves from the area of Certaldo to Naples and there falls in love, Caleone takes the opposite route, from Naples to Certaldo, and is there cured from love; whereas Caleone transforms the savage foresters of the area into civilized city-dwellers, Idalagos is himself transformed into a tree within a forest, symbolizing his loss of reason.
-Smarr, however, does not focus on how the two characters stand for two completely opposite reactions to the hardships of love: Idalagos remains steadfast in his longing only to find his doom, but Caleone learns under Florio’s guidance to overcome his passion and attain freedom.
+Between the stories of Idalagos and Caleone, as Janet Smarr has pointed out, there are striking contrasts, and we should follow her lead by comparing the two reaction to failed love as well.
+Whereas Idalagos moves from the area of Certaldo to Naples and there falls in love, Caleone takes the opposite route, from Naples to Certaldo, and is there cured from love; whereas Caleone transforms the savage foresters of the area into civilized city-dwellers, Idalagos is himself transformed into a tree within a forest, symbolizing his loss of humanity and reason.
+We can add to Smarr’s comparison that the two characters stand for two completely opposite reactions to the hardship of love: Idalagos remains steadfast in his longing only to find his doom, but Caleone learns under Florio’s guidance to overcome his passion and attain freedom.

-Boccaccio’s character doubles, who act out his autobiographical theatre at the beginning of Book 5, thus serve an important rhetorical role, presenting alternative examples of love and consolation to that of his hero Florio: whereas Florio’s story represents the earthly and celestial reward that awaits those who are steadfast and heroic in love, the examples of the author’s alter-egos show that sometimes one must choose between utter destruction and the complete disavowal of love.
+Boccaccio’s character doubles, who act out his autobiographical theatre at the beginning of Book 5, thus serve an important rhetorical role: they present alternative examples of love and consolation to that of his hero Florio.
+Whereas Florio’s story represents the earthly and celestial reward that awaits those who are steadfast and heroic in love, the examples of the author’s alter-egos show that sometimes one must choose between utter destruction and the complete disavowal of love.
 Apparently, Florio’s happiness is not always an option.
-Confronted with the model of Florio, on the one hand, and that of Boccaccio’s doubles on the other, the reader is now faced with the dilemma as to which of the perspectives of consolation to follow.
+Confronted with the model of Florio, on the one hand, and that of Boccaccio’s doubles on the other, the reader is now faced with the dilemma: which perspective of consolation to follow.